Southport Australian Football Club

-Southport Australian Football Club, nicknamed the Sharks, is an Australian rules football club based on the Gold Coast, Queensland, that competes in the Victorian Football League (VFL).
+The Southport Australian Football Club, nicknamed the Sharks, is an Australian rules football club based on the Gold Coast, Queensland, that competes in the Victorian Football League (VFL).

 Southport is one of the most successful football clubs in Queensland, having claimed 22 senior-grade premierships across multiple competitions since it was established in 1961.
 It competed in the Gold Coast Australian Football League between 1961 and 1982, and then moved to the Queensland Australian Football League.
-In 2011 the club was elevated to the North East Australian Football League (NEAFL), before finally being accepted into the Victorian Football League following the NEAFL's cessation in 2019.
+In 2011 the club was elevated to the North East Australian Football League (NEAFL), before moving to the VFL after the NEAFL dissolved in 2020.
 Since 2020 Southport has fielded a senior women's team in Division 1 of the QAFLW competition; the club won its inaugural women's premiership in 2020.

 History

 Formation and early GCAFL years (1961–1982)

 On 22 May 1961, the Southport Australian Football Club was formed and six days later the first training session was held at Labrador Sports Oval.
 It was revealed on 7 June 1961 that the club would be known on as the Southport Magpies and would wear a black and white vertical striped jumper similar to the Collingwood Football Club.
 In front of 1,000 spectators, Southport played their first ever game against Centrals Football Club on 25 June 1961.
 Southport came out victorious in their first outing 8.10.58 to Central's 6.11.47.
 They would then go on to win the first ever Gold Coast Australian Football League premiership with a 13-point victory over Ipswich on 25 September 1961.

 With the expansion of the Gold Coast Australian Football League starting in 1962, Southport moved their home ground to Owen Park, Southport.
 Southport won back-to-back premierships in the first two years of the Gold Coast Australian Football League, defeating Currumbin by 53 points to win their second premiership.
 Following a series of local premierships, the club applied for entry into the Queensland Australian Football League in July 1981.
 Twelve months later, the Queensland Australian Football League officially accepted Southport's entry application for the 1983 season.
 In their last game as part of the Gold Coast Football League, the Southport Magpies fell in the Grand Final to Coolangatta by 28 points.
 The disappointment of the Grand Final loss was short lived as the rebranding from the Southport Magpies to the Southport Sharks began.
 The strip was changed to a black V on a white background to avoid an identity conflict with the Sherwood Magpies, who later became the Western Magpies.
 The decision as to which club would retain the "Magpies" moniker was made by the toss of a coin.